AntonD3/zk_compression/README.md

 2. value == 1 - uncompressed 20-bytes value(address)
 3. value == 2 - the next bytes contain two values `preimage` and `offset` which encoded like in 5-th type.
 And you can compute original values like `keccak256(preimage) + offset`.
 4. value == 3 - the reference to some dictionary value.
 How dictionary value is stored will be explained below.
-5. value >= 7 - that's number which starts with `value + 1` zeroes and in next `256 - (value + 1)` bits non-zero suffix of data.
-(It's enough, because if the value starts with less than
+5. value >= 11 && value <= 42 - that's number which starts with `value - 10` zero bytes and in next `32 - (value - 10)` bytes non-zero suffix of data.

 Some more notes:
 - If for some value compression was non-effective, you will write it just like uncompressed (first 2 types).
 - Dictionary values saving at the beginning.
 It's 20 bytes values (addresses).
 And first two bytes of all compressed data - number of dictionary words, then values.
 And after that compressed values.
 - Note that this algorithm can be easily changed if the format or size of the field is other.
-- There are 4 free values for type byte(4, 5, 6, 7).
+- There are a lot free values for type byte(4 - 10, 43 - 255).
 So the algorithm can be easily extended.

 There are implementations of compression and uncompression.